vincentzhang15/toolbox/README.md

     - Text summarize using AI model (Alibaba Qwen2 72b).
 - File Tools
     - Convert file to text string.
+    - Delete folders.
-    - Delete folders in the Shell.
+    - Purge all node_modules folders in a directory and subdirectories.